This example builds a machine learning model to evaluate the radiation efficiency of patch antennas with different features.

 Contents

-This dataset was generated using HFSS software, and the radiation frequency was kept at 2.4 GHz, commonly used for Bluetooth and WLAN operations, and can be used to optimize the design and performance of patch antennas.
+This dataset was generated using HFSS software, with the radiation frequency set at 2.4 GHz, a frequency commonly used for Bluetooth and WLAN operations, which can be utilized to optimize the design and performance of patch antennas.

 1. Application type

-The goal is to optimize the antenna design to obtain the lowest possible value for S11, which indicates a high level of power being transmitted and a low level of reflection using artificial intelligence and machine learning.
+Optimizing the antenna design aims to achieve the lowest possible value for S11, signifying high power transmission and minimal reflection levels, employing artificial intelligence and machine learning.

 2. Data set